ibm-cloud-docs/Registry/ts_image_rm.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do all the tags get deleted when I delete an image?
+# Why do all the tags get deleted when I delete an image in {{site.data.keyword.registryshort_notm}}?
 {: #troubleshoot-image-rm}
 {: troubleshoot}
 {: support}